PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 expression.
 It now requires the phase-specific result target, and the same gate passes.
 No real-model conversion was run for these observation-only assignments.

+## Bounded ConversionSession phase-result storage

+The observation audit found that all seven topology/validation result locals introduced by the preceding checkpoints were intentionally unconsumed.
+The existing `session.diagnostics` list was not reused: its private metrics export has an established contract that every exported entry is a `model_ir_pass` event.
+Mixing phase counters into that list would change internal metrics and existing tests.

+`ConversionSession` now provides a separate bounded store through `record_phase_result()` and `phase_results_snapshot()`.
+The store:

+- accepts at most 128 phase IDs;
+- accepts at most 32 counters per phase;
+- accepts integer counters only and normalizes them to built-in `int`;
+- copies caller mappings on record and returns isolated snapshots;
+- remains internal to one conversion session and is not placed in ModelIR metadata, public results, reports, or artifacts.

+The five direct topology checkpoints and two terminal topology/layout validation results now record seven stable phase IDs instead of creating seven unconsumed lowerer locals.
+Their owner calls remain nested directly in the record operation, so evaluation and graph mutation order are unchanged.
+The store contains only the already-small counter dictionaries; no tensor layout map, graph object, tensor data, or diagnostic string list is retained.

+Characterization passed as `1 passed, 1 xfailed in 0.56s`.
+The strict expected failure covered the absent bounded store while the existing seven locals and their schemas were still fixed.
+Implementation validation completed sequentially under `uv`:

+- bounded store, migrated topology/validation contracts, fallback/terminal
+  orchestration, and core diagnostics compatibility:
+  `145 passed in 2.97s`;
+- lowerer architecture contracts: `258 passed in 18.98s`;
+- additional static-shape, safe-reduction, topology/layout refresh, and shape resolution contracts: `36 passed in 1.04s`;
+- targeted Ruff, Python bytecode compilation, and whitespace validation: passed.

+The existing private pass-diagnostics sink remains unchanged and its `model_ir_pass`-only contract still passes.
+No real-model conversion was run because pass owners and ModelIR mutations are unchanged.